Frequently Asked Questions (FAQ’s)

 • The bio can be in either format.
 The goal is to persuade the panel that you have the attitude and experience necessary to carry out the project you propose, so do whatever works best!
 There is a limit on that section of 100 words, but it’s good advice always to use the most straightforward constructions possible to express complex ideas.
 So, the briefer is just fine.
 Panelists will be reading many materials, so making your writing clear, concise, and engaging is very important.

-• You can also donate directly here and note the Sinew Fund grant program in the comments.
+• Yes!
+You can donate directly here and note the Sinew Fund grant program in the comments.

 • We expect and encourage artists to set aside a commission for their time and labor.
 However, please ensure the fee is in proportion to the total amount of the grant.